PeterDrake/liber_pythonis/level_iii/markdown/csv.md

 The first row gives the names of the columns, separated by commas.
 Each row after that gives a value for each column.

 Python's `csv` library makes it relatively easy to extract any one column.
-If the information above were in a file called `data.csv` (in the same folder as your Python program), then
+If the information above is in a file called `data.csv` (in the same folder as your Python program), then

 ```python